 When a child moves up to the next class, we organise class handover meetings where teachers and support staff make sure that the new teacher and any teaching assistants (TAs) who will work with the child have a clear understanding of their needs.

-We also provide an opportunity for parents and their children with SEND to meet the new teacher and TA before the start of the school year.
+We also provide an opportunity for children with SEND to meet the new teacher and TA before the start of the school year.

 Parents and children are able to visit the new classroom and get to know the new adults who will be teaching and supporting them.